Asian Studies Program

 The Asian Studies Program brings together students, faculty, and alumni with common interests in Asia by:

-- organizing stimulating campus events relating to Asia, such as film screenings, roundtable discussions, and an Annual Spring Festival;
+- organizing stimulating campus events relating to Asia, such as film screenings, roundtable discussions, and Autumn and Spring Festivals;

 - serving as a liaison with Asia-related student organizations that seek to work with faculty and students in Asian Studies;